victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ### 2. Provision the Application with the Support Code

 Provisioning your application with the support code to receive the FCM Push Notifications is easy.
-You'll need to acquire a configuration file __google-services.json__ from the FCM console, add it to your project, and implement __FirebaseMessagingService__.
+You'll need to acquire a configuration file __google-services.json__ from the FCM console, and add it to your project.

 You can add Firebase to your app either semi-automatically using Android Studio, or manually [following this step-by-step official guide](https://firebase.google.com/docs/android/setup).
 In brief, to perform manual setup you first need to register your application in [firebase console](https://console.firebase.google.com/).
 If your project already uses FCM, the console will prompt you to import it as a new Firebase Cloud Messaging project.
 Register your application using the console, and download relevant _google-services.json_ into your project’s main folder.